bmoo0/machine-learning/README.md

 # Machine Learning

-This repository is just a collection of things I might build while I'm studying machine learning
+This repository is just a collection of things I have used to studying machine learning